 Antarctica is not known for its linguistic diversity.
 In fact, it’s not well-known for any diversity at all.
 It’s the fifth-largest continent, and yet barren of nearly all life.
-(Except penguins, of course.)
+Only penguins had the stubbornness to stick on the island after it went from a tropical paradise to a frozen tundra.
 What, then, could we possibly identify as the languages of Antarctica?

 The fact is there are people on Antarctica — pretty much entirely researchers — and they have to be speaking something.
 We looked at the great white expanse to see what languages are used to facilitate communication amongst its inhabitants.